chanana/hcapca/README.md

 Install [Docker Community Edition (CE)](https://docs.docker.com/install) for your operating system.
 For older Mac and Windows systems, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/overview) instead.

 ## 2. Get example data, scripts, and config file
-Example `data`, `R scripts`, and `config_file.yaml` can be found at [this link](https://uwmadison.box.com/v/schanana-hcapca).
-Please download and unzip to one place such that your directory structure looks like:
+Example `data`, `R scripts`, and `config_file.yaml` can be found by downloading this repo such that your directory structure looks like this:

 ```
 base